-As demonstrated by the large array of sneakers, yoga pants, tracksuits and trainers seen on the high street, the athleisure movement is in full swing.
+As demonstrated by the large array of sneakers, yoga pants, tracksuits and trainers seen on the high street, the athleisure movement is in full swing, even further pushed by the worldwide pandemic this year that kept millions of consumers inside.
 The sports and fitness fashion market is predicted to reach $231,7 billion by 2024 at an annual growth rate of 4,42% (sources: Global Inc, Research and Markets).

 In this race, the luxury industry is determined to benefit from the favorable surge towards Nike and Adidas.
 Not a month goes by without a new collaboration between luxury houses and sports giants.